-Now we give the algorithm to be followed at stage $s+1$, using the function $h_s$ and the set $U_s$ defined at stage $s$.
-The domain of $h_s$ contains finitely many elements of $\omega$, which we view as indices of the elements $x_n$ of $K$, while its range is viewed as a set of indices of elements $y_m$ of the finite set $F_s^0=\{ y_0,\ldots,y_r\}$.
-We order the indices of elements of $F_s^0$ according to priority:
+Now we give the algorithm to be followed at stage $s+1$, using the function $h_s$ and the set $U_s$ from stage $s$.
+The domain of $h_s$ contains finitely many elements of $\omega$, which we view as indices of the elements $x_n$ of $K$, while its range is a set of certain indices $m\leq r$ of elements $y_m$ of the finite set $F_s=\{ y_0,\ldots,y_r\}$.
+We order the indices of elements of $F_s$ according to priority: